cconn8/NFT-Project/README.md

 * Build out home page and markeplace interface with marketplace Load and Buy functions*
 * TESTING - Connecting to Metamask failing -- need to debug
 * Happy with front end look though, massive step up in UX design (more simplified, way nicer to view)

+08/08/2022
+* Connect Wallet functionality fixed.
+Typo in the code calling the wrong function (rookie mistake)